About

 Silicone only Plastic-free except for silicone parts (gaskets, seals, nipples).
 Accepted by many, avoided by some.

-No-contact plastic Contains plastic (housing, handle, knob) but none of it touches the food or liquid.
+No-contact plastic Contains plastic (housing, handle, exterior) but none of it is in the contact path — it never touches your food, drink, or skin.

-Minimal plastic contact Some plastic in the food/liquid path, but meaningfully less than typical alternatives.
+Minimal plastic contact Some plastic in the contact path — what touches your food, drink, or skin — but meaningfully less than typical alternatives.

 Every claim is sourced